About Box at IU

 About the serviceThe IU Box service provides a simple, secure way to share and store files and folders online.
 Box consolidates your content in a single location, easily accessible from anywhere, on any device.
 You can create files and folders, share them using a direct link, invite others to collaborate, and continue to revise and review your content.
 Though similar in appearance to other consumer services such as Dropbox, Box can directly integrate with existing IU systems (e.g., accounts, CAS for single sign-on with your Network ID) and security.
 Your Box account quota is 100 GB.

-Important: Box at Indiana University is a flexible storage service and collaboration tool that is appropriate for use with institutional data classified as Public or University-internal, as well as with personal files.
-Box is not appropriate for storing or sharing any sensitive institutional data elements classified as Restricted or Critical, including electronic protected health information (ePHI) regulated by the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+Important: Box at Indiana University is a flexible storage service and collaboration tool that is appropriate for use with institutional data classified as Public, University-internal, or Restricted, as well as with personal files.
+Box is not appropriate for storing or sharing any sensitive institutional data elements classified as Critical, including electronic protected health information (ePHI) regulated by the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 For more, see What types of data are appropriate for my enterprise Box account?